VOL. IV - CHAPTER 12

 - Margaret M Veness, daughter, aged 1 month, born Hooe

 James and Charlotte with their three eldest children are pictured below.
 It is believed that James's mother Margaret Cornford is also pictured.
 I had been told that James' mother tried to dissuade Charlotte from marrying her son, but to no avail.
-Also that he "liked a tipple" and would set off from the family butchers shop with meat deliveries only to get waylaid at the pub and by the time he came out all the meat was gone.
+Some family members had suggested that he "liked a tipple".
+I recall being told that on at least one occasion he set off from the family shop with meat deliveries only to get waylaid at the pub and by the time he came out all the meat was gone, but its not clear how much truth there is in this tale.

 James and Charlotte's daughter Edith Annie Veness died in 1908 aged 1 year old (Reg Gen March Qtr 1908 Hailsham 2b 67))

-James Veness had left the family home by 1911 and was seemingly never heard of again.
-When he first left Charlotte went on parish relief until after her youngest daughter had died and then she took in laundry.
+James Veness had certainly left the family home by 1911 and was seemingly never heard of again.
+When he first left Charlotte went on parish relief and remained on this until after her youngest daughter had died and then she was able to do others laundry.
+This suggests James had gone by 1908.
 Again I had been told that when Charlotte approached the local police, they were reluctant to look for him suggesting that she was better off without him and her eldest daughter "Meg" agreed.
 A slightly different version has come down through James's sister Bertha (Chapter 11).
 She recalled that her brother was not happy and that he'd always talked of going to Australia; that his horse and cart was last seen by the river at the bottom of the hill before Boreham Street where Bertha and her husband were living at the time and that a big search was made for him and the horse and cart, even dragging the river, but he and horse and cart were never seen again.
 Bertha was always convinced that he was in Australia.
-I can find no evidence of what happened to James William and doubt we'll ever get to the truth of it.
+I can find no evidence of what happened to James William and doubt we'll ever get to know.

 By 1911 Charlotte Edith Veness and her children were living at The Old Toll House, Ninfield.
 Charlotte, 37 shows herself as married and her occupation as 'charring'.
 Daughter Margaret was 10 years old, son William, 8 and daughter Agnes 6 years old.
 The property consisted of 2 rooms including the kitchen, but excluding the scullery, landing, lobby, closet and bathroom.